thangle89/PersonalBlog/content/blog/key-factors-to-impact-performance-of-your-site/index.md

 - **Javascript**: put JS files at the end of html page to prevent blocking browser parsing the page, and also avoid long operation methods in script.
 Try to breaks long operations methods into smaller chunks of execution.
 That way it can avoid blocking UI for end users.
 In case application is required to run heavy computational tasks in JS, you can export them to web workers, which are run on different threads.

-When scripts access style information like `offsetHeight`, they can trigger browsers re-painting DOM and reflow  document, because browsers need to provide the accurate style information for scripts, so they need to flush all pending changes to DOM.
-Thus try to avoid accessing style information if not neccessary.
+When scripts access style information like `offsetHeight`, they can trigger browsers re-painting DOM and reflow  document, because browsers need to provide accurate style information for scripts, so they need to flush all pending changes to DOM.
+Thus try to avoid accessing style information if not necessary.

 In Single Page Application (SPA), JS scripts control most of the work in rendering document, but for improving perceived speed of first page load, you can consider using server side rendering for the critical parts of the page (above the fold).
-Because in the first page load, the page doesn't need to load all the resources, it only need to load enough resources to render the critical part of the page, such that users can start to interact with the page.
+Because on first page load, the page doesn't need to load all the resources, it only need to load enough resources to render the critical part of the page, such that users can start to interact with the page.
 For example if you land to agoda.com, you can see the search box appears very fast.
 ![agoda home](./agoda-home.png)
 *<center>Figure 5: Agoda Home</center>*

-At first page load, the page just load enough resources to render the search box, and while users starting to search, it will then load the rest of the resources.
+At first page load, the page just loads enough resources to render the search box, and while users starting to search, it will then load the rest of the resources.

 - **Stylesheets**: put stylesheets in head of HTML document to allow browser download it in first priority.
 With stylesheet, putting them at the end of HTML actually can harm the perceived speed of websites as browsers need styles information to paint the DOM tree.
-After parsing everything, if styles change, it will cause a whole page re-painted again.
+After parsing everything, if styles change, it will cause a whole page to repaint.

 This rule is applied to scripts that interact with styles information too. when we calculate new styles of an element, avoid accessing and updating DOM many times, instead applying the changes in batch so that it can help browsers reduce the number of times needed to repaint document.
 For example: